Book Review The Nutmeg's Curse

 If we put aside the myth-making of modernity, in which humans are triumphantly free of material dependence on the planet and acknowledge the reality of our ever-increasing servitudes to the products of Earth, the story of Bandanese no longer seems so distant from our present predicament.
 To the contrary, it could even be said that the fate of the Banda Islands might be read as a template for the present, if only we knew how to tell that story.

-To make a connection and to understand we need to know what happened in Banda Islands and the people living there.
+To make a connection and to understand, we need to know what happened in the Banda Islands and the people living there.
 In the greed of growing more and more of Nutmeg for profit, the inhabitants were exterminated.
-The ecology was ruined and Nutmeg trees were grown everywhere causing an ecological imbalance.
+The ecology was ruined, and Nutmeg trees were grown everywhere, causing an ecological imbalance.

 The author points out that the “great acceleration” of the last fifty years is the main reason for the climate crisis that we are in right now.
-The sad part is we are still not acknowledging and learning from it.
-And the race for this “great acceleration” is all over the world causing even more damage to our planet.
+The sad part is that we are still not acknowledging and learning from it.
+And the race for this “great acceleration” is all over the world, causing even more damage to our planet.
 Ironically, it is happening in India as well.
-The country which was colonized for nearly two hundred years and has gone through the atrocities of colonialism.
+The country that was colonized for nearly two hundred years has gone through the atrocities of colonialism.

 In India, over the last three decades, the beliefs, practices, and livelihoods of forest peoples have come under attack as never before.
 In hideous mimicries of the settler-colonial treatment of Indigenous peoples, more and more forest areas have been opened up to mining and tourism industries, sometimes with the support of exclusionary conservationists, who advocate the removal of forest-dwellers in the name of ecology.
 Forest peoples’ sacred mountains have been desecrated, their lands have been swamped by dams, and their beliefs and rituals have come under attack as “primitive superstitions” – exactly the terms once used by the colonial administrators, scientists, and missionaries.
 The replication of colonial practices extends even to removing tribal children to boarding schools.

-The more things change the more remains the same ” Said Alphonse Karr.
+The more things change, the more they remain the same,” Said Alphonse Karr.
 The same can be said about the overdependence on natural resources.
 The abuse of land and natural resources to get maximum profit.
 The colonization and displacement of our aboriginal people from their land and ecosystem.
-All these will lead to us destruction of planet earth.
-The book warns us if we don’t find an alternative way of living then we are surely heading towards a climate catastrophe.
+All these will lead to us destruction of planet Earth.
+The book warns us that if we don’t find an alternative way of living, then we are surely heading towards a climate catastrophe.

 Prospective Readers

-Generally, non-fictions are considered plain reads with a lot of data and information.
-The storytelling of the author makes this book interesting and despite being non-fiction it felt like reading a novel.
-The one thing I liked most is the urgent attention that the author draws toward climate change and how it will impact us all.
+Generally, non-fiction is considered plain reading with a lot of data and information.
+The storytelling of author makes this book interesting, and despite being non-fiction, it feels like reading a novel.
+The one thing I liked most is the urgent attention that the author draws to climate change and how it will impact us all.

 About the Author